 - I have seen lots of blogs do this.
 It basically involves using the permalink that WordPress generates based on your title, then going in and removing words like “the”, “and”, and “you”, as well as other pronouns and such.
 Basically the idea is to leave only keywords in your permalinks.
 This helps keep them short, focused, and optimized for the search engines.

 - Customize every permalink with optimized keywords

 - This is the most labor-intensive strategy, but also potentially the most lucrative in terms of return on investment.
-The idea here is to research or otherwise understand which keywords your page is going to rank for, and then crafting a post-specific permalink structure based on those keywords.
+The idea here is to research which keywords your page is going to rank for, and then craft a post-specific permalink structure based on those keywords.
 I have seen cases where this is taken to such an extreme that the post slug is completely different than the original post title.

 The same goes for both posts and pages, regardless of which method you choose.
 Personally, I employ a combination of the first two strategies, whereby I go in, write a title, and then look at it and see if there is anything that could be improved.
 Usually there are several words that need to go, and possibly a keyword or two is added or removed.
 It’s funny because I usually end up rewriting some of the post content after spending some time actually thinking about what to name it.

 There is always a better title than the one you think should be used.